osrf/gazebo_tutorials/gazebojs_pubsub/tutorial.md

     cd gazeboJsPubSub
     node

-And type in the following two lines to load the Gazebo C++ module into the Node V8 script engine, and crate an instance of the Gazebo class.
+And type in the following two lines to load the Gazebo-classic C++ module into the Node V8 script engine, and crate an instance of the Gazebo-classic class.

 ~~~
 var gazebojs = require("gazebojs")